ragi-krish/Sales_Analysis_Bike/README.md

 # Bike Sales Analysis 📊🚴

 This project delves into analyzing a dataset of bike sales to uncover meaningful insights and trends.
-By utilizing tools such as **Python**, **Power BI**, and data visualization libraries like **Matplotlib** and **Seaborn**, the project presents actionable findings and offers a comprehensive sales analysis.
+By utilizing tool Excel, the project presents actionable findings and offers a comprehensive sales analysis.

 ---